emmaajoku/countryDirectories/README.md

 DATABASE_PASSWORD=
 DATABASE_NAME=
 ```
-For local development, the database details has to be passed into the kubernetes/master.yaml file.

-The application is assuming google cloud is the host and there is config file called `country-directory-service-config-ngtd`

 to turn off the automatic migration in production, you will need to change the synchronization setting to true in the ormconfig.js file.
 ```